FraunhoferISST/diva-docs/docs/user-docs/signup.md

 After successful login you will be automatically redirected to the [Home Page](./home.md).

-::: tip Change your Username
+:::tip Change your Username
 Initially, your username will be set to your email.
 If you want a better experience, please change your username by visiting the [User Details Page](./user.md).
 :::

-::: tip Upload a profile image
+:::tip Upload a profile image
 Visit the [User Details Page](./user.md) to provide your account with further information or upload a profile picture.
 :::